sid060594/DriveGo/README.md

 This system is very flexible and easy to use platform.
 This application can be accessed by Driver and Client.

 Libraries:
-Java Animation for Splash Screen
+Java Animation for Splash Screen,
-KenBurns view library
+KenBurns view library,
-Recycler view library
+Recycler view library,
-Picasso library
+Picasso library,
-Google Maps API – pinpoint
+Google Maps API – pinpoint,
-Google Maps API – autocomplete place fragement
+Google Maps API – autocomplete place fragement.